m0rp43us/openmeteopy/docs/index.rst

-.. openmeteo_py documentation master file, created by sphinx-quickstart on Fri Feb 16 17:04:10 2024.
+.. openmeteopy documentation master file, created by sphinx-quickstart on Fri Feb 16 17:04:10 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to openmeteo_py's documentation!
+Welcome to openmeteopy's documentation!
 ========================================
-   openmeteo_py is a python library to easily access open meteo APIs and obtain python objects.
+   openmeteopy is a python library to easily access open meteo APIs and obtain python objects.

 Setup and Configuration
 -----------------------